 The fiscal responsibility of owning your own BV company is not always understood.
 Yes you pay your accountant to do what needs to be done.
 However, this does not dismiss you from your responsibilities.

 Fiscal responsibility of owning your own BV company – court case

 A shareholder managing director his tax returns showed employment income of EUR 32.749 and EUR 10.370 wage tax withheld.
 As this goes with income tax returns, initially the tax return as filed is accepted.
-Then if there is a problem with the check and balances of that tax return within the tax office, a questionnaire is send.
+Then if there is a problem with the check and balances of that tax return within the tax office.
+The tax office sends a questionnaire is send.

 Not this time.
-This time immediately an audit was done by the tax office, as it turns out the shareholder managing director fabricated for the past couple of years his salary and withheld wage tax in the income tax return.
+This time immediately an audit was done by the tax office.
+It appears the shareholder managing director fabricated for the past couple of years his salary.
+Withheld wage tax in the income tax return was fabricated as well.
 During the audit it became clear he did pay himself, but this income was never processed as salary income.
 Hence no wage tax was withheld.
 The tax office charged the wage tax due plus 50% penalty.

 The shareholder managing director went to court as he thought it was rather silly to charge wage tax over the salary whereas this income was already corrected in the income tax return.
 What does that mean?
 If you earn an amount of wage but no wage tax is withheld, then in the income tax return you are due the tax.
 This person however fabricated an amount of wage tax in the income tax return.
 That is corrected to nil, so then he paid the tax over the salary income.
 So why not compensate the wage tax with the income tax?
 The court ruled that he had been fraudulent, then no compensation rules apply.

 The court had the opinion that the fiscal responsibility of owning your own BV company implies you very much know you have never paid wage tax.
 So claiming to have paid wage tax in the income tax return justifies the 50% penalty.